5 tips om kinderen te leren over duurzaamheid - BikeFlip

 • Dessert containers, bottles, jars and cans

-• Caps, lids, corks, crown caps
+• Caps, lids, corks, crown corks

 • Rope, strings, ribbons

-• Boxes and boxes, colored cardboard
+• Boxes and cartons, colored cardboard

 • Magazines

-• Rhinestones
+• Pebbles

 • Shells